Financial services industry firms are finding data traits that can be used to evaluate and quantify data quality.

 What is data quality?

-Data quality is a measure of the extent to which data is fit for purpose.
-The metrics to measure, monitor and report on the quality of data typically include completeness, accuracy, timeliness, age/temporality, granularity and structure/format.
+Data quality is a measure of the extent to which data is fit for purpose, meaning the data is meeting the needs of those who use it for whatever business processes they require, such as budgets.
+Having good data quality means having high quality in a number of aspects of data: data content, data processes, data sets and analysis.
+The metrics to measure, monitor and report on the quality of data typically include completeness, accuracy, uniqueness, consistency, validity, timeliness, age/temporality, granularity and structure/format.
 Companies in many different industries are paying attention to the quality of their data because it impacts the effectiveness and efficiency of their business activities.

 The term can have different meanings, depending on the industry.
 For financial services, investment, and securities trading, data quality requires identification of critical data elements that impact the ability to do business professionally and in compliance with regulations.
 This most often requires that data relating to clients, transactions, performance, financial instruments or products, and corporate actions is of a relevant standard.
 Any errors, gaps or obsolescence in such data have a direct impact on trades, relationships, reporting, risk management accounting and compliance.
 The processes and controls put in place to manage the quality of data in financial services form part of the discipline of enterprise data management (EDM).